News

 In this course we will introduce the mathematical foundations of machine learning (ML).
 In particular, we will focus on understanding the theoretical aspects of ML that have made ML successful in a wide range of applications such as bioinformatics, computer vision, information retrieval, computer linguistics, robotics, etc.

 The course gives a broad introduction into machine learning methods from a theoretical point of view.
 After the lecture the students should be able to solve and analyze learning problems.
-The lecture is based on the previous machine learning courses offered by Matthias Hein and Peter Ochs.
+The lecture is based on the previous machine learning courses offered by Peter Ochs.

 The tentative list of topics cover: